 - Part time day release programme, ideally suited to those working in industry

 - 6 million invested in state-of-the-art teaching facilities

-- Stepping stone to a varied career with UK and overseas employment opportunities
+- Possibility of a varied career with UK and overseas employment opportunities

 About your course